asujaykk/Road-segmentation-UNET-model/README.md

 ~~~
   git clone https://github.com/asujaykk/Road-segmentation-UNET-model.git
 ~~~
-  Extarct the data set available in the data/data_set folder to data_set/data_temp_folder
+  Extarct the data set 'road_seg_kitti.zip' available in the data/data_set folder to data_set/data_temp_folder with the following command.
 ~~~
   unzip data/data_set folder/road_seg_kitti.zip –d data_set/data_temp_folder/road_seg_kitti
 ~~~
+  The extracted folder contains the following files and folder structure.
+  1. label_colors.txt: This file contain the class label information.
+  2. default/image_2 : This directory contains all input images (x.jpg files).
+  3. default/instance: This directory contains target mask image of each input image.
+  4. Default/semantic_rgb: This directory contains the mask image in RGB format.

-  Expand the data set by executing the following data augmentation script
+  Expand the data set by executing the following data augmentation script.
 ~~~
  python3 DA_module.py --input data_set/data_temp_folder/road_seg_kitti
 ~~~

-  # 2. Model/algorithm
+  # 2. Model/algorithm selection.
-   Unet architecture is choosen for this task since the training cost for this model is less compared to FCNN.
+   Unet architecture is choosen for this task since the training cost for this model is less, and this model gave good benchmark over different data sets for different tasks.

    # 3. Framework to be used for model realization
    Initially the plan was to use pytorch library to realize the model.
 But since i already used pytorch library for image classification and speech recognition task, this time i thought to use keras and tensorflow for this project so that i can explore these libraries in detail.